TimPushkin/netter/README.md

 ### Neo4j

 The connection is made according to the `bolt://` URI scheme.
-Database _username_ and _password_ are required.
+Database credentials such as _username_ and _password_ are required.
 Nodes with the label `NODE` will be read from the database.
-All the nodes should contain node `id` and may contain additional information about `community`, `centrality` and coordinates `x`, `y`
+All the nodes should contain node `id` and may contain additional information about `community`, `centrality` and coordinates `x`, `y`.

 Links with the label `LINK` will be read.
-They must connect the nodes with the label `NODE`
+They must connect the nodes with the label `NODE`.

+## Layout algorithms

-## Default layout
+### Circular layout

-After loading the network, the _default circular layout_ will start.
-You will need to enter the `repulsion` value, in this layout the `repulsion` is proportional to the radius of a circle.
+The _circular layout_ places the nodes into a circle.

+This layout has the following parameters:

+- **Repulsion** (a non-negative decimal number) - it is proportional to the radius of the circle.
+The greater the repulsion, the wider is the circle.

+### ForceAtlas2

+The _ForceAtlas2_ layout uses force-directed technics to draw the network.

+This layout has the following parameters:

+- **Loops number** (positive whole number) - the number of the cycles of the algorithm.

+- **Adjust sizes** (checkbox) - prevents nodes from overlapping by their default (unchangeable) size.

+- **Barnes-Hut optimization** (checkbox) - enables approximate computation of the repulsion force, increasing the speed of the algorithm.

+- **LinLog mode** (checkbox) - enables the usage of a logarithmic attraction force.

+- **Strong gravity mode** (checkbox) - sets a strong force that attracts distant nodes to the center.

+- **Jitter tolerance** (positive decimal number) -

+- **Scaling ratio** (positive decimal number) - controls the attraction and repulsion forces.
+The greater the scaling, the sparser the network.

+- **Gravity** (decimal number) - defines the force that prevents disconnected components from drifting away.
+The greater the gravity, the greater the force that attracts nodes to the center.

+- **Barnes-Hut theta** (decimal number) - controls the approximate computation of the repulsion force.
+The greater the theta the less precise the approximation.

+## Community detection algorithm

+### Leiden algorithm

+    TODO

-## algorithms...
+## Centrality identifying algorithm

+### Harmonic centrality

+    TODO